EremosCore/Eremos/README.md

 - Node.js 18+
 - npm or yarn
-- Basic/Intermediate knowledge of TypeScript
+- Basic knowledge of TypeScript

 ### Installation